G3-2450/UVSim/docs/design-document.md

 ##### HALT
 Actor -> Student
 system -> the HALT command in UVSim.
 goal -> Stop the program.

+##### File Conversion
+Acotr -> Student
+System -> Selects a 4 digit file
+Goal -> 4 digit file is converted to 6 digit allowing for 'old' file types to be used

 ## GUI functions